MCP HubMCP Hub

 Installing via Smithery

-To install the Qdrant MCP Server via Smithery:
+Install Qdrant MCP Server for Claude Desktop automatically via Smithery:

 npx @smithery/cli install mcp-server-qdrant --client claude